lflores1961/cna-bdays/README.md

-# Happy Birthday email sender app
+# Age management for college members

+This application helps manage aging for college members, birthday notifications and service years less time off lapses.
-This application will automatically send a birthday congratulations mail to members of the Database and notifications to all the rest of the members.
+The app will automatically send a birthday congratulations mail to members of the Database and notifications to all the rest of the members.

 ## Getting started